 - Major procedures — Examples include crowns, root canals, and dentures.

 - Orthodontic services — Examples include braces, retainers, and other related devices.

 How Can I Find Dental Insurance That Covers Everything?

 What may also be different is the maximum benefit amount (cap) for your indemnity plan.
-It will be higher than the usual $1000-$1500 that more standard dental insurance plans provide.
-You’ll want to find a policy that provides a maximum benefit that is in line with your expected dental treatment needs.
+It’ll typically be higher than the usual $1000-$1500 that more standard dental insurance plans provide.
+You’ll want to find a policy that provides a maximum benefit in line with your expected dental treatment needs.